AgoraIO-Solutions/server_side_custom_video_source/README.md

 Binary Package:

   To build the binary package:

-      $ cd server_side_custom_video_source/libagorac
-      $ sudo ./install.sh /home/ubuntu/custom-ngnix/custom-ngnix/agora_rtc_sdk
-      $ cd ..

       $ cd /your/dir/to/server_side_custom_video_source
       $ sudo ./build.sh

-   please note that the machine in which the build script is run on it should have a rceent build of ngnix  as the script will copy binary from it
+   Please note: the machine on which the build.sh script is run should have a rceent build of ngnix as the script will copy the binary from it

- To install binary on another machine:
+ To install this binary on a fresh machine:
       $ cd /your/dir/to/server_side_custom_video_source
       $ sudo ./install.sh

  Start/stop built binary
       by default ngnix will be started up after ./install.sh, but in case you would like to restart:
       $ sudo /usr/bin/nginx -s stop;  sudo /usr/bin/nginx; tail -f /usr/local/nginx/logs/error.log